trigaten/Learn_Prompting/docs/applied_prompting/build_chatbot_from_kb.md

 sidebar_position: 4
 ---

-# 🟢 Build Chatbot from a KB
+# 🟢 Build Chatbot from Knowledge Base

 import ImageIntents from '../assets/chatbot_from_kb_intents.png' import ImageGPT3 from '../assets/chatbot_from_kb_gpt3.png'